sourcegraph/customer-training/trainings/cody/end-user-onboarding-script-intro-to-cody.md

     - Copy the code to the clipboard

 ##### TypeScript
 1. Create a new file in the IDE.
-For example `boilerplate.ts`
+For example, `boilerplate.ts`
 2. Add the following comment `/** GraphQL client implementation */`
 3. Open Cody chat and enter the following prompt `Generate a boilerplate TypeScript class that will represent a Sourcegraph GraphQL client`
 4. See the example code provided.
 You can choose to: